 What is the minimum share of investments in transitional and enabling activities?
-Not applicable sustainable investments aligned with the EU Taxonomy included in the graph.
+Not applicable are sustainable investments with an criteria for environmentally sustainable economic activities under the EU Taxonomy.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+environmental objective that do not take into account the What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?